PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 slopes, distinct building/terrain patterns and retained coverage with varying normals at large map coordinates.
 Geometry, surface-art and visibility regression suites also pass.
 The patterns remain procedural local flow, not a simulation.

+## Additional roof droplets (2026-09-20)

+Added sparse rounded beads and short wet wakes alongside the existing building rivulets.
+Beads briefly gather, then accelerate downhill and fade before their cycle resets.
+World-space tangent coordinates align bead centres with the roof lanes.
+Analytic cap gradients provide curved highlights and dark faces using the existing sky/sun/radiance lighting.
+Pixel filtering attenuates unresolved beads.
+Terrain, flat puddles and vertical walls are excluded by the building/runoff mask;
+existing rivulets and pond ripple functions are unchanged.

+Visual reference: Martijn Steinrucken (BigWings), Heartfelt (2017), https://www.shadertoy.com/view/ltffzl.
+This is a new analytic ellipsoidal-cap implementation; no code from the supplied CC BY-NC-SA glass shader was copied.
+It does not include that shader's screen-wide refraction, fog, heart or lightning.

+`python tests/rain_roof_beads_gpu.py` verifies rounded gradients, sparse animated coverage in four directions, and rejection on terrain/flat/vertical surfaces.
+The surface-art regression also passes.
+Actual game appearance/performance remains to be checked; this adds a nine-cell procedural evaluation on runoff roofs.